 59And not even then did their testimony agree together.

 61But he remained silent and answered nothing.
-Again the high priest asked him, and says to him, “Are you the Christ, the Son of the Blessed?”
+Again the high priest asked him, and said to him, “Are you the Christ, the Son of the Blessed?”

 62And Jesus said, “I am, and you will see the Son of Man sitting at the right hand of Power, and coming with the clouds of heaven.”e